Are Your Medicare Marketing Materials Compliant?

 Q: How do I keep my marketing materials compliant with the TPMO requirements?

-A: Agents must add a TPMO disclaimer to email communications, their website, print materials, other marketing materials, and within the first minute of sales call.
+A: Agents must add the TPMO disclaimer when communicating with a beneficiary through email, online chat, or other electronic means of communication, to their website, in any marketing materials (including print materials and TV ads), and within the first minute of sales call.
 The disclaimer must be specific to the beneficiary’s service area.

 If marketing fewer than all plans within a service area, use: